reinka/blog/content/post/hello-world.md

 # Hello world!

-After 3 years I decided to move my old blog [www.apoehlmann.com](www.apoehlmann.com) to a new domain, based on a new tech stack: Go & GitOps.
+After 3 years I decided to move my old blog [www apoehlmann com](www.apoehlmann.com) to a new domain, based on a new tech stack: Go & GitOps.

 The result is this new website here.
 I wrote a couple more words on my old blog in the following post: